 It’s such an amazing way to get a sense of local flavors and dishes.
 In Vietnam, we recommend taking AT LEAST one.
 For us, we took a cooking class with Vietnam Awesome Travel in Hanoi.

-The cost was $35 (April 2017) and it was so worth it.
-The $35 includes hotel pickup and drop off plus your 5 meals.
-We loved it so much we wrote a separate post about our experience with Awesome Travel Cooking School.
-Be sure to give it a read.
+The cost around $35 and it was so worth it.
+The $35 includes hotel pickup and drop off, plus cooking your 5 meals and visitng a local market to collect your ingredients.

 7. Experience Rural Life in Vietnam